THE ONE WHO RAN AWAY

 “How so?” the policeman asked.

 “If he’d only gone through the fence, it wouldn’t have slowed him down enough.
 Even so, he hit the support beams pretty hard, bent the steel quite a bit.
-Any faster and the whole thing would have come down hard and, most likely, we wouldn’t be having this conversation right now.”
+Any faster and the whole thing would have come down hard, and most likely, we wouldn’t be having this conversation right now.”

 “He swerved,” the boy said.